Development Techniques in the AgileApps Cloud

-After a fully tested package has been loaded into the production tenancy, the developer has an option to use the AgileApps application-listing management system to create a listing request.
+After a fully tested package is loaded into the production tenancy, the developer has an option to use the AgileApps application-listing management system to create a listing request.
 As part of the request, the developer can provide information for the listing.
-Once the request has been approved, the application appears in the market place.
+Once the request is approved, the application appears in the marketplace.

 Deploying Packages to Tenants and Others

 Packages have multiple deployment options.
 As shown here, a package zip-file can be downloaded directly, the link can be copied and placed in a location for others to find, or tenants who have installed the package can be upgraded directly, by choosing the Deploy option.